CyberCookie/siegel/common/memo/README.md

 ## memo

-Executes callback to memoize result and returns it whenever called until dependencies have changd<br />
+Executes callback to memoize result and returns it whenever called until dependencies have changed<br />

 Receives **3** parameters:<br />
 - callback - **Function** result to memoize<br />
 - dependencyValue - **String | Number | Boolean**.
 Value to compare with one from previous callback execution<br />
     in order to determine whether to return memoized value<br />
 - id - **Number**.
-Memoization ID <br />
+Memoization ID<br />
 Returns **Any** - memoized result<br />

 To prevent memory leaks use `clearState` that accepts memoization id.